-Renting property in Mayfair, W1
+Renting property in Mayfair, London W1

 Mayfair is centrally located in the City of Westminster and, like its reputation on the Monopoly board, is one of the most expensive locations in London.

-The area has an astounding quantity of residential property as well as exclusive shops, world class restaurants and London's largest concentration of luxury hotels.
+While retaining a strong local community feel and considered to be one of London's most attractive 'villages', Mayfair has an astounding quantity of residential property as well as exclusive shops, world class restaurants and London's largest concentration of luxury hotels.

 Property in Mayfair

+Today, the Mayfair district is primarily commercial with many of the mansion houses having being converted into offices.
+Mayfair is also home to some of the most luxurious and famous hotels in the country.
 Famous buildings in Mayfair include the United States embassy in Grosvenor Square, the Royal Academy of Arts, The Handel House Museum, the Grosvenor House Hotel, Claridge's and The Dorchester.

 Transport links in Mayfair